-Monday 24 January 2022 Year 8 Options Information Evening Tuesday 25 January 2022 Options Brochure available in the Student Zone on the school website Thursday 10 March 2022 Year 8 Parents' Evening (video calls) Friday 25th March 2022 Deadline for completion of online options choices Before May Half Term Once the initial allocation of students to courses has been processed and timetabling constraints have been identified, When the options choices have been processed, individual conversations may take place with students where it is not possible to accommodate all of their chosen subjects due to timetabling or staffing constraints, to discuss alternatives.
+Wednesday 25 January 2023 Year 9 Options Information Presentation available on school website Thursday 26 January 2023 Options Brochure available in the Student Zone on the school website Thursday 23 February 2023 Year 9 Parents' Evening (video calls) Friday 24th March 2023 Deadline for completion of online options choices Before May Half Term Once the initial allocation of students to courses has been processed and timetabling constraints have been identified, individual student interviews will take place if all of their option choices can not be allocated.
+Students will be notified of interview times via their tutors.
+Students absent on the day of an interview will have interview times reallocated.
+The timing of one student's interview relative to another has no impact on access to options choices.
 Where appropriate, options choices will also be reviewed by the Inclusion Manager, who will also conduct options interviews with students placed on the register of Special Educational Needs.
 Summer Term Option choices confirmed.
 Please bear in mind that, before choices can be confirmed, final timetabling viability checks must have been completed; the options process forms only part of structuring the timetable for the next academic year.